GoldSloth/tree.js/instruction-set.md

 * 2 - Sets segment length to 60%
 * 3 - Sets segment length to 40%
 * 4 - Sets segment length to 20%

+(These are also configurable, these are just nice values)

 #### Alternatively, the flag ``useLengthAsWidth`` can be given.